Welcome to Maternity

 Our postnatal education program consists of a series of videos and discussion groups.
 Educational DVDs and videos are available at any time.
 Postnatal exercise sessions are conducted by our physiotherapists three times each week.

 CPR Kids hosts a Baby and Child CPR and First Aid class at Norwest Private Hospital*.
 This unique class for babies and children will empower parents to confidently care for their sick or injured child in an emergency situation.

-The 3-hour class, taught by practising paediatric nurses, will also provide ample hands-on practice with baby mannikins so that parents will know what to do when seconds count.
+The 3 hour class, taught by practising paediatric nurses, will also provide ample hands-on practice with baby and child manikins so that parents will know what to do when seconds count.

 For further information and bookings, please visit: CPR KIDS or call 1300 543 727.